As Golda Meir once said, ‘Don’t be humble. You’re not that great’

 Take this paragraph:

 Note how Frum dictates the terms of debate.
-He starts off by generously welcoming “questions” about the war on
+He starts off by generously welcoming “questions” about the war on Iraq.
+But with the next breath Frum constricts the scope of discussion, making the acceptance of the “war on terror” a prerequisite.

 By the by, the National Review’s blog really showcases the essence of the “girlie-boys,” to use Ann Coulter’s coinage for this lot.
 Recall, the “boys with the bowties” dropped Coulter’s syndicated column after September 11 when the firebrand columnist suggested, tongue-in-cheek, that we should invade Muslim countries, kill their leaders, and convert them to Christianity.
 Considering that the neoconservatives at NR advocate the two of Ann’s moves, I’ve a strong suspicion as to what prompted the firing caprice.